 In addition to playing the role of WRIA 9 Committee chair, Ecology staff provided administrative support and technical assistance, and contracted with consultants to provide facilitation and technical support for the WRIA 9 Committee.
-The facilitator supported the WRIA 9 Committee's discussions and decision-making.
-The technical consultants developed products that informed WRIA 9 Committee decisions and development of the plan.
+The facilitation team from Cascadia Consulting supported the WRIA 9 Committee's discussions and decision-making.
+The technical consultants from GeoEngineers and Northwest Hydraulic Consultants developed products that informed WRIA 9 Committee decisions and development of the plan.
 The technical consultants developed all of the technical memorandums referenced throughout this plan.